 - Seaborne trade has been an important lifeline for Singapore from the time of its founding in 1819.

-- Today, there are more than 5,000 maritime establishments contributing about 7% of Singapore's gross domestic product, and employing about 170,000 personnel.
+- Today, there are more than 5,000 maritime establishments contributing about 7% of Singapore's gross domestic product.

 - The driving force behind building Singapore into a premier Global Hub Port and thriving International Maritime Centre is MPA

 - Introduction to Maritime Singapore